awsdocs/aws-codecommit-user-guide/doc_source/how-to-push-large-repositories.md

 ## Step 0: Determine Whether to Migrate Incrementally<a name="how-to-push-large-repositories-determine"></a>

 There are several factors to consider to determine the overall size of your repository and whether to migrate incrementally\.
 The most obvious is the overall size of the artifacts in the repository\.
 Factors such as the accumulated history of the repository can also contribute to size\.
 A repository with years of history and branches can be very large, even though the individual assets are not\.
-There are a number of strategies you can pursue to make migrating these repositories simpler and more efficient, such as using a shallow clone strategy when cloning a repository with a long history of development, or turning off delta compression for large binary files\.
+There are a number of strategies you can pursue to make migrating these repositories simpler and more efficient\.
+For example, you can use a shallow clone strategy when cloning a repository with a long history of development, or you can turn off delta compression for large binary files\.
 You can research options by consulting your Git documentation, or you can choose to set up and configure incremental pushes for migrating your repository using the sample script included in this topic, `incremental-repo-migration.py`\.

 You might want to configure incremental pushes if one or more of the following conditions is true:
 + The repository you want to migrate has more than five years of history\.